 Resources: Guidelines for Writing a Clear Business Purpose

-This job aid provides guidance to help you properly document a Business Purpose to ensure compliance with University policy and governing regulations, and to avoid delays in processing and payment of reimbursements.
+This job aid provides guidance to help you properly document a Business Purpose to ensure compliance with University policy and governing regulations, and to avoid delays in processing financial transactions.

 On this page: